dsgissin/DiscriminativeActiveLearning/index.md

 - add a comment on the amount of methods and approaches that exist today, using many different tools in ML and optimization, and hyperlink non obvious things.

+- large batch sizes are more practical for industry

+- model type matters (EGL looks different in speech)

 [git]: https://github.com/dsgissin/DiscriminativeActiveLearning